milkytracker/milkytracker-addons/random-sample/README.md

 # Random samples

 Making music is about spending as least possible time in filebrowsers.<br>
-This addon lets you randomly pick a sample from a folder.
+This **procedural sampler** addon lets you randomly pick a sample from a folder.

 ![](screenshot.jpg)